jac0bwilson/jac0bwilson.github.io/src/content/about.md

 Hey, I'm Jacob!
-I'm a software engineer based in London, UK.
+I'm an Android developer at Capital One, based in London, UK.

-I'm an Android developer at Capital One, but I completed rotations in a few different areas over the course of my time on the graduate programme.
+Throughout my time here on the graduate programme I also spent time as a web developer and working on backend services.

-As well as the coding, throughout my time here I've also played a major part in organising our summer internship programme.
+As well as coding, throughout my time here I've played a major part in organising our summer internship and I now lead the team working towards the 2025 programme.

 Outside of work, you’ll find me engrossed in a book or watching the F1, but I also love to travel and take photos!